 We recognise that our utmost priority is to secure the long term benefits of the open space we manage for the local community and we are confident that our governance and management structures enable us to do this.
 Specific safeguards include:

-It is a requirement by the Charity Commission that any charity maintain operational capability of a minimum of six months costs.
+The Land Trust is a registered charity and limited company and as such is governed by all relevant legislation.
+The trustees believe the Land Trust is sufficiently funded to operate as a going concern.
 The Trust manages its funds to take this into account however in the unlikely event that we cease to operate, the remaining assets would be given or transferred to another charity or charities having charitable objects similar to the Land Trust, including all land, money and associated agreements.